HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Before restarting, copy again the [custom kernel](Custom%20Kernel/mach_kernel) to the root volume using the following command: `sudo cp /Volumes/Mac\ OS\ X\ Install\ Disc\ 1/mach_kernel /Volumes/Tiger/mach_kernel` **You will not be able to boot into Mac OS X Tiger if you don't use a custom kernel.**

-- As the Sleep is not working in Mac OS X Tiger, it is better to disable it from Settings to avoid system freeze after idle.
+- As sleep is not working in Mac OS X Tiger, it is better to disable it from `System Preferences -> Energy Saver` to avoid system freeze after idle.

 </details>